hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 # Is it different this time?

-Extrapolating from all these trends risks overlooking how this time is different.
-But, so far, many of the claims about how it's different seem hyperbolic to me, ungrounded in the reality of how these algorithms actually work (e.g., comparing "human artists" to "AI artists" or claiming that diffusion models work by copying the data).
+Extrapolating from all these trends risks missing the ways  this time could be different.
+But, so far, many of the claims about how it's different seem hyperbolic to me, ungrounded in the reality of how these algorithms actually work, for example, claiming that diffusion models work by copying the data, or by presenting "the AI as artist" as a serious possibility.

 Moreover, the common trends and the underlying mechanisms line up so well between the current "AI" art and the past examples.
 A machine automates some stages of the process that people thought was essential to what artists did.
 These algorithms are generative art, and people have been making generative art for decades.
-These algorithms automate more of the generative process than before, but they don't automate the high-level decisionmaking and curation key to many kinds of art.
+These algorithms automate more of the generative process than before.
+[Art is social, it is about connection between humans](/2021/03/22/art-is-social.html), and computers can never replace the human element.

-These technologies will be highly transformative and impactful, but artists won't be obsolete; we'll always need and value human artists, even though the nature of the work may transform dramatically.